Ethics Guidelines

 Editorial Process

-- Requests for clarification on statements made in the paper.
+- Requests for clarification or elaboration.

-- Corrections of mistakes.
+- Corrections of inaccuracies or inconsistencies.

 The Editorial Board will assess each manuscript for plagiarism using appropriate detection tools.
 Each case will be evaluated individually, considering the article type and disciplinary norms.
 The Editorial Board reserves the right to reject submissions based on plagiarism reports and editorial assessment.
 Authors may be required to revise, paraphrase, or properly cite affected sections.
 Rejection decisions will be accompanied by a justification.